arturo-source/learn-go-concurrency/README.md

 ## To do

-- I'd like to take a look at <https://go.dev/doc/articles/race_detector>, <https://github.com/golang/go/wiki/LearnConcurrency>.
-These are some important articles that I've found.
+- I'd like to take a look at <https://github.com/golang/go/wiki/LearnConcurrency>.
 - What is the best way to control errors?
 In channels you only send one type of data.